This article provides you with an overview of emotional affairs.

-The cheating partner is sometimes ashamed by his behavior and fearful that it might cost him both relationships (and a costly divorce).
+The cheating partner is sometimes ashamed of his behavior and fearful that it might cost him both relationships (and a costly divorce).

 Gender Differences in Affairs

-Many women in very happy relationship have blinders that screen out any potential partners.
-Even when a man makes a pass on her, she may discount it thinking it was just being friendly.
+Many women in very happy relationships have blinders that screen out any potential affair partner.
+Even when a man makes a pass at her, she may discount it thinking it was just being friendly.

 And that’s a great example of how interest creates opportunity: if you’re in a relationship with a player, he’ll be looking for opportunities everywhere.